CrowdArt/Token/SFDX/README.md

   * --type — This specifies that you want to create a Lightning Web Component
 #

+### Create a scratch org with the alias GeoAppScratch:
+* `sfdx force:org:create -s -f config/project-scratch-def.json -a GeoAppScratch`
+  * `-s` option indicates that you want this scratch org to be the default org for this project when running Salesforce CLI commands.
+  * To use a different org on a per command basis, you can specify the `-u` argument and specify another alias.
+  * `-f` option is the path to the project scratch org configuration file.
+  * `-a` refer to the org using its alias.

 ### Create a project (geolocation)
 * `sfdx force:project:create -n geolocation`

+### Create Sample Data
+* Create the Marriott Marquis account: `sfdx force:data:record:create -s Account -v 'Name="Marriott Marquis" BillingStreet="780 Mission St" BillingCity="San Francisco" BillingState="CA" BillingPostalCode="94103" Phone="(415) 896-1600" Website="www.marriott.com"'`
+*

 ### Open your Dev Hub org.
 * If you already authorized the Dev Hub, open it: `sfdx force:org:open -u DevHub`